matos-hayrapetyan/gallery-images/readme.txt

 = How to correct when my images are resized within a view? =

-*  If you are an Image Gallery pro user, then from General Options go in Image Behavior and set on "Natural".
+*  If you are a pro user, then from General Options go in Image Behavior and set on "Natural".
 If you are a free user, just try to upload more proportional images for element box.

 = How to insert gallery into Wordpress page or post? =